MansMeg/BSDA/grading/assignment6_grading.md

 ### Q2d - fail/pass

 Is an oral exam question contribution included?
 To pass this requirement, the submission must include one proposed oral exam question connected to this assignment, a short model answer, a brief indication that the question is not already in the oral exam list or very close to it, and a clear Yes/No statement about whether the course staff may use or adapt it in future oral exams.
-The question and answer must not be written using large language models, such as ChatGPT.
+Students must not use large language models, such as ChatGPT, at all for the oral exam question contribution.
 If missing or clearly not serious, fail and resubmit.

 ## Exercise 1